kivikakk/kivikakk/README.md

 ## Notice

-The source repository for this page is at <https://hrzn.ee/kivikakk/kivikakk>, and the links below are directed to that instance.
+The source root this page is at <https://hrzn.ee/kivikakk>, and the links below are directed to that instance.
 Mirrors of these repositories are also present on GitHub.

 ## Supported